Written by Anna Kevin and Emilia Sten and edited by Amy Pitman. Art In Tanzania volunteers. NGO Management

 He was eager to learn, and after moving to Dar es Salaam, he took up evening classes taught by volunteers at Art In Tanzania.
 Then, he realized that if he wanted a good education, he would need to find a sponsor.

-However, his sponsor got her own family and could not afford the sponsorship anymore.
+However, his sponsor’s family got involved and could no longer afford the sponsorship.
 But as fate would have it, he soon found another sponsor in a Dutch couple.

 He now attends a military-established and sponsored school called Makongo High School.
 Soldiers teach his lessons.

 The sponsors maintain contact with the individual to ensure both are satisfied.
-The money can be given directly to the individual, to the school or to Art in Tanzania, but Joseph always provides his sponsors with receipts to prove that the money is going to the intended use.
+The money can be given directly to the individual, to the school, or Art in Tanzania.
+Still, Joseph always provides his sponsors with receipts to prove that the money is being used for the intended purpose.

-Joseph’s life has changed for the better, thanks to a sponsor paying for his education, and he is very thankful for this.
+Joseph’s life has changed for the better, thanks to a sponsor covering his education expenses, and he is very grateful for this.
 When he is not in school taking his studies, Joseph works part-time at Art in Tanzania to pay for his food and says he can’t complain because he’s not walking around hungry.

 His average day schedule includes school, scouting, football, and work; his goal is to become a high school teacher.
-He dreams that one day, he will establish a school that will focus on different teaching techniques.
-He also adds that his school will not allow corporal punishment, a common practice in Tanzania, but rather a different approach to correct wrongdoers without humiliating them.
+He dreams of establishing a school that will focus on various teaching techniques.
+He also notes that his school will not permit corporal punishment, a common practice in Tanzania, but rather adopt a different approach to correcting wrongdoers without humiliating them.

 Joseph believes that without the sponsorship, his life would be miserable.
 He says he would probably be a street child because “without an education, you can’t do anything.”
-Joseph will sit his form four national exams in a few weeks and hopes to further pursue his education.
+Joseph will sit his form four national exams in a few weeks and hopes to pursue his education further.

 Similar Posts